fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 One could then balance eq. \eqref{eq:expanded_geod} to have one term either side of the equals sign, substitute the $1/\dot{x}^t$, and square to obtain a quartic equation.
 Doing so also loses information about the sign of $q$, but that is something we could add in later.
 Although this is in theory then analytically solvable, in reality the expression is horrendous, and I cannot find a nice simple way of reducing the quartic into e.g. the product of two quadratics, or a depressing it to simplify the expression.
 There are no doubt other ways to tackle such an equation, but I am not versed in polynomial analysis and would have a hard time approaching the problem.

 For now, I'd instead prefer a semi-analytic approach, and use a root finder to solve for the solutions.
-Since the overall form of the equation is leading order quadratic, and we can _a priori_ select $\dot{x}^t$ that goes forwards in time, we may therefore anticipate classes of solutions for $\Omega_\phi$, corresponding to the prograde and retrograde orbits.
+Since the overall form of the equation is leading order quadratic, and we can _a priori_ select $\dot{x}^t$ that goes forwards in time, we may therefore anticipate classes of solutions for $\Omega_\phi$, corresponding to product set of prograde and retrograde orbits with positively and negatively charged particles.

 Implementing a short Julia function: